 Rydym yn edrych ar nifer y bobl sy'n symud i mewn ac allan o'r DU.
 Mae ystadegau am ymfudo hirdymor, ymfudo tymor byr, a data am ymwelwyr yn rhoi darlun o'r rhai sy'n dod i mewn i'r DU ac yn mynd allan, gan ymdrin ag arosiadau o bob hyd.

-A summary of the latest official long-term international migration statistics for the UK for the year ending September 2018 published by the Office for National Statistics (ONS).
-Data from the Home Office and the Department for Work and Pensions (DWP) are also included.
+A summary of the latest official long-term international migration statistics for the UK for the year ending March 2019 published by the Office for National Statistics (ONS).
+Data from the Home Office, the Department for Work and Pensions (DWP) and the Higher Education Statistics Agency (HESA) are also included.

 We look at characteristics of the population who were born outside the UK.
 We look at nationality, economic activity, qualifications, occupation, housing, and language with further comparisons being made with how long they have lived in England and Wales.
 Of the 6 million foreign-born population aged 16 to 64, 63% were in employment, a slightly lower level than those born in the UK at 69%.
 The percentage of those born abroad identifying with a UK national identity was found to be higher for those with a greater length of residence.